klust/LUMI-BE-training-materials/docs/intro-202310xx/10_Lustre.md

 </figure>
 -->

-On Lustre, large files are typically broken into chunks that are then cyclically spread across a number of OSTs.
+On Lustre, large files are typically broken into blocks called *stripes* that are then cyclically spread across a number of chunk files called *objects* in LUSTRE, each on a separate OST.
 In the figure above, the file is spread across the OSTs 0, 2, 4 and 6.

 This process is completely transparent to the user with respect to correctness.
 The Lustre client takes care of the process and presents a traditional file to the application program.
 It is however not transparent with respect to performance.
 The performance of reading and writing a file depends a lot on how the file is spread across the OSTs of a file system.

-Basically, there are two parameters that have to be chosen: The size of the chunks (all chunks have the same size in this example, except for the last one which may be smaller) and the number of OSTs that should be used for a file.
+Basically, there are two parameters that have to be chosen: The size of the stripes (all stripes have the same size in this example, except for the last one which may be smaller) and the number of OSTs that should be used for a file.
 Lustre itself takes care of choosing the OSTs in general.